378th EOSS and Partner Nation Controllers Team Up for Landing Zone Training

 U.S. Air Force Staff Sgt.
-Austin Holloway, a 378th Expeditionary Operations Support Squadron air traffic controller, conducts the Introduction to Land Zones course for host nation partners during Exercise Spears of Victory at King Abdulaziz Air Base, Saudi Arabia, Jan.
-29, 2025.
-The exercise strengthens strategic partnerships with Coalition allies and regional partners, enhancing force beddown at forward-operating locations to enable decentralized execution of combat airpower.
+Joseph Hasenauer, 378th Expeditionary Operations Support Squadron air traffic controller, demonstrates proper kit wear to a host nation partner during Exercise Spears of Victory at King Abdulaziz Air Base, Saudi Arabia, Jan.
+30, 2025.
+The kit is designed to carry protective plates and essential tools for air traffic controllers.
 (U.S. Air Force photo by Staff Sgt.
 Shaei Rodriguez)

 |Date Taken: